• Skip to main content

 4. In the meantime, check on the gravy - turn off the stove.
 Discard the bay leaf and cinnamon stick.
 Let the gravy mixture cool down for 10 minutes before blending.

-5. Back to the Kofta - heat up a castiron skillet on low-medium heat.
+5. Back to the Kofta – heat up a castiron skillet on low-medium heat.
 Let the castiron heat up for 4-5 minutes until nice and hot.
-Add 1 tablespoon avocado oil.
+Add 1 tbsp avocado oil.
 Swirl the oil around.

 6. Place all the koftas on the skillet.
 Let the koftas brown slightly for 2 minutes.